mlflow/mlflow/docs/source/R-api.rst

 the operations take place in terms of services and runs, but are more verbose compared to the Fluent API.

-Initialize an MLflow client
+Initialize an MLflow Client
 ===========================

-Initialize an MLflow client
+Initializes an MLflow client.

 .. code:: r